Lucasqrz1/Calculator/README.md

 # Calculator
-Calculator project for simple operations.\n
+Calculator project for simple operations.

 Still in progress.
-Check it out in: \n https://lucasqrz1.github.io/Calculator/
+Check it out in:

+https://lucasqrz1.github.io/Calculator/